danjacquemin/tailwind-411/README.md

 ## Get It Working

-Grab a copy of the respistory.
-Unpack it and from the command line
+Grab a copy of the repository.
+Unpack it and from the command line...

 `> npm install`